Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Get Your Free Genealogy Forms

 Researching English ancestors?
-When you’re trying to figure out where your ancestor came from (which our upcoming Family Tree University class will help with), keep in mind that England reorganized its counties in 1974, so you’ll need to know the historical English county.
+When you’re trying to figure out where your ancestor came from, keep in mind that England reorganized its counties in 1974, so you’ll need to know the historical English county.
 (But be familiar with modern jurisdictions, too, so you can contact local records offices.)